Scotland's Mental Health Partnership

 Gordon has utilised his expertise in the mental health field and his lived experience of a bipolar disorder across many voluntary sector mental health organisations.
 He is currently a Director of VOX and Bipolar Scotland.
 Gordon has been acting as the Partnership’s Policy Lead since October 2020, and played a key role in development of its manifesto.

-Following advocacy and political monitoring work, Aidan joined the RCPsych in Scotland in April last year.
-As part of the College’s leadership role in the Partnership, he plays a key role facilitating its work and engagement, including its pre-election hustings.
+Following a range of roles in non-communicable disease policy and public affairs, Jane joined the RCPsych in Scotland in August 2024.
+As part of the College’s leadership role in the Partnership, she plays a key role facilitating its work and engagement.